More from Groovy History

 Once they got the call, off they went to the bat cave to spring into action.
 From the time it took to slide down the bat poles, the duo had made a complete transformation into crime fighters.

-Along with the Joker, the Riddler and the Penguin, who were personal favorites of mine, Mr. Freeze was another memorable arch enemy of the Dynamic Duo.
+Along with the Joker, the Riddler and the Penguin, Mr. Freeze was another memorable arch enemy of the Dynamic Duo.
 He was said to have a heart of ice and used his freeze gun to freeze his targets, solid.
+He was played by George Sanders, Otto Preminger, and Eli Wallach.

-King Tut was the super villain who had originally been a professor of Egyptian teaching.
+King Tut (Victor Buono) was the super villain who had originally been a professor of Egyptian teaching.
 He assumed the persona of the famous, ancient King Tut, after being hit on the head.

 Catwoman was an all-time favorite villain.
 She was one of the super villains of the fairer sex.
-She was aloof and sly like a cat, but still no match for Batman and Robin!
+She was aloof and sly like a cat, but still no match for Batman and Robin.
+On the TV series, Catwoman was played by two actresses, Julie Newmar and Eartha Kitt.
+In the Batman movie, which played in theaters after the show's first season ended, Lee Meriwether donned the Catwoman's catsuit.

 Batman and Robin were charged with thwarting the evil plans of the super villains out to destroy the world.